Slot Game Audio

 Each and every sound coming out of the machine serves only one mandate alone - to capture and sustain the attention of players.

 However to compete with the barrage of audio artillery from other games, sounds are pushed to the extent that they get sometimes discordant, repetitive, and jarring.
 A sound designer needs to come up withsmart aural tricks to hack the player's listening without annoying them.
 I always leave volume boost as the very last resort, and instead try working on EQ, sidechain compression, and instrumental re-arrangement to create clarity.
-More on this in my next post.

 The future of slots